 The prices of accommodation vary considerably according to size, occupancy, quality and location.
-It is not difficult to find private accommodation in our university cities.
-For a 2-bedroom flat (two rooms and kitchen) situated in the centre of Prague you can pay about CZK 10,000 - 15,000.
+It is not difficult to find private accommodation in our University cities.
+For a 2-bedroom flat (two rooms and kitchen) situated in the centre of Prague you can pay about CZK 15,000 - 20,000.
 It can be half as expensive in Pilsen and Hradec Králové.

 However, please take into account that it is not so easy to find short-term rentals.
-Not all landlords are willing to sign tenancy agreements for less than 12 months, but many agencies are providing living units for a short stay (renting a room - pronájem pokoje / renting an apartment - pronájem bytu).
+Not all landlords are willing to sign tenancy agreements for less than 12 months, but many agencies are providing living units for a short stay (renting a room is in Czech: pronájem pokoje / renting an apartment: pronájem bytu).